 Call for Proposals

-UCLA Electrical Engineering is pleased to announce the Call for Proposal for Fellowships offered by Broadcom Foundation.
-The deadline to submit is Tuesday, February 28, 2017 @ 11:59pm.
-Fellowship recipients will be announced in April 2017.
+UCLA Electrical & Computer Engineering is pleased to announce the Call for Proposal for Fellowships offered by Broadcom Foundation.
+The deadline to submit is Monday, April 23rd at 11:59 pm.
+Fellowship recipients will be announced in May 2018.

 The Selection Committee invites Ph.D. students who have passed the Preliminary Exam within the past two years to submit proposals in the areas described below.
 The committee especially encourages students that are in the early stage of their well-defined research topic.

-The selection process will be as follows: a committee of EE faculty will review and identify finalists from the submissions, based on technical merit and likelihood of success.
+The selection process will be as follows: a committee of ECE faculty will review and identify finalists from the submissions, based on technical merit and likelihood of success.
 Fellowship recipients will receive $25,000 tuition support for one academic year.
-The research will be carried out in the EE Department at UCLA.
-Fellowship recipients must be available to attend the Broadcom Foundation Fellowship Symposium on May 10-11, 2017 at UC Irvine and a symposium in May 2018 at UCLA.
+The research will be carried out in the ECE Department at UCLA.

 Include a cover page with the title of the project, your name, student ID number and advisor’s name.
 Please include the title within the proposal but without your name or ID.